Skip to main content

 Help Your Heirs

-Donating from your IRA is a good way to reduce the size of your taxable estate.
 IRAs are one of the most heavily-taxed assets you can leave to your children.
 Under the SECURE Act, they will only have 10 years to withdraw the full amount, which can create a heavy tax burden for them.
 By reducing the size of your IRA, you can reduce those taxes.
-You could also choose to designate other assets for your heirs that aren't as heavily-taxed, such as life insurance or cash.

 New in 2023!